utkarshg6/helpful/Git.md

 git mv {old-file-name} {new-file-name}
 ```

-Renaming a file using bash and commiting
+Renaming a file using bash and committing

 ```zsh
 mv {old-file-name} {new-file-name}